-RESPONSIBILITY • Maintaining a clean and safe laboratory environment is the responsibility of every single student in the class.
-Unfortunately, each quarter there are always a few students who do not take these responsibilities seriously.
-Too many times, I find counter tops with chemicals spilled, balances left a mess, reagents bottles left open with their contents evaporating, pipettes left dripping outside of their bottles, bits of contaminated pH paper scattered around the lab, and so on.
-Even though this is not a research lab, there are still very clear hazards present, so any amount of unnecessary chemical exposure is unacceptable.
-Failure to clean a chemical spill because you cannot be bothered to spend the minute or two necessary demonstrates you have no concern for the environment around you or the safety of yourself or others, and it runs counter to the legal requirements for proper storage, segregation, and disposal of chemicals.
-It is not the job of faculty of staff to maintain a clean laboratory; it is the user of the space - you - who is totally responsible.
+RESPONSIBILITY • Maintaining a clean and safe laboratory environment is the direct responsibility of every student in the class.
+Unfortunately, during lab I far too frequently countertops with chemicals spilled on them, balances left with unidentified solids covering them, reagents bottles left open with their contents evaporating, pipettes left dripping outside of their bottles, bits of contaminated pH paper scattered around the lab, and so on.
+Even though De Anza is not a research facility, there are still very real chemical hazards present in our labs, and any amount of unnecessary chemical exposure is unacceptable.
+Failure to immediately clean a chemical spill because you cannot be bothered to spend the minute or two necessary to do so demonstrates that you have no concern for the environment around you nor your own personal safety nor the safety of others, and it also violates the legal requirement to proper store, segregate, and dispose of chemicals.
+It is not the job of faculty of staff to maintain a clean laboratory; it is the user of the space - you - who is wholly responsible.

-ENFORCEMENT • Violations of lab safety and cleanliness are grouped into three categories: chemical safety (SECTION 7B), chemical disposal (SECTION 7C), and lab cleanliness (Section 7d).
-At the beginning of each lab period, both you and I will assess the condition of the laboratory space.
-Any violations that we find will be remedied before continuing with the lab.
-If at any point during the lab I discover a violation has occurred, a penalty of up to ten (10) points will be deducted from the total number of lab points, depending on the seriousness of the violation, excluding any points designated for lab exams.
+ENFORCEMENT • Violations of lab safety and cleanliness are grouped into three categories: chemical safety (Section 7b), chemical disposal (Section 7c), and lab cleanliness (Section 7b).
+At the beginning of each lab period, both you and I will assess the condition of the laboratory space, including the balance room and instrument room.
+Any violations that we find will be documented so they can be communicated to the instructor(s) of the previous lab(s) and then remedied before commencing with the our lab.
+If at any point during the lab I discover a violation has occurred, a penalty of one (1) point will be deducted for each violation from the total possible number of lab points, up to a total of ten (10) points per day.
 If the violations occur in a common area, this penalty will apply to everyone in the section, as this is unfortunately the only recourse I have to ensure the common areas are kept clean.

-CHEMICAL SAFETY VIOLATIONS
+CHEMICAL SAFETY

-SPILLS • All spills must be cleaned up immediately, particularly in the balance room.
-This includes sand spilled in fume hoods.
+CHEMICAL SPILLS • All chemical spills must be cleaned up immediately, particularly in common areas such as the balance room.
 SECURED REAGENTS • All reagents bottles must be kept properly sealed when not in active use.